syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/timeline-view.md

 {% endtabs %}

 >**NOTE**
 If you modify the `TimeInterval` value (in minutes), you need to change the time labels format by setting the `TimeFormat` as “hh:mm”.
 By default, `TimeFormat` is "hh a".
-Refer to this [documentation](https://help.syncfusion.com/xamarin/sfschedule/weekview#time-label-formatting) for changing `TimeFormat` value.

 ## Time interval height